freeCodeCamp/news-legacy/src/pages/want-to-know-how-deep-learning-works-heres-a-quick-guide-for-everyone.md

 They introduced a vast number of rules that the computer needed to respect.
 The computer had a specific list of possible actions, and made decisions [based on those rules](https://en.wikipedia.org/wiki/Expert_system).

-> <span class="markup--quote markup--blockquote-quote is-other" name="anon_537cf3e95835" data-creator-ids="anon">**Machine Learning** refers to the ability of a machine to learn using large data sets instead of hard coded rules.</span>
+> **Machine Learning** refers to the ability of a machine to learn using large data sets instead of hard coded rules.

 ML allows computers to learn by themselves.
 This type of learning takes advantage of the processing power of modern computers, which can easily process large data sets.